By the end of this section, you will be able to:

 Planets that orbit close to their host stars in slightly eccentric orbits have another source of energy: the star will raise tides in these planets that tend to circularize the orbits.
 This process also results in tidal dissipation of energy that can inflate the atmosphere.
 It would be interesting to measure the size of gas giant planets in wider orbits where the planets should be cooler—the expectation is that unless they are very young, these cooler gas giant exoplanets (sometimes called “cold Jupiters”) should not be inflated.
 But we don’t yet have data on these more distant exoplanets.

 As we search for exoplanets, we don’t expect to find only one planet per star.
 Our solar system has eight major planets, half a dozen dwarf planets, and millions of smaller objects orbiting the Sun.
 The evidence we have of planetary systems in formation also suggest that they are likely to produce multi-planet systems.

-The first planetary system was found around the star Upsilon Andromedae in 1999 using the Doppler method, and many others have been found since then (about 2600 as of 2016).
+The first planetary system was found around the star Upsilon Andromedae in 1999 using the Doppler method, and many others have been found since then.
 If such exoplanetary system are common, let’s consider which systems we expect to find in the Kepler transit data.